Feminist literary criticism

-Methods Employed
+Methods

 Feminist scholarship has developed a variety of ways to unpack literature in order to understand its essence through a feminist lens.
-Scholars under the camp known as Feminine Critique sought to divorce literary analysis away from abstract diction-based arguments and instead tailored their criticism to more "grounded" pieces of literature (plot, characters, etc.) and recognize the perceived implicit misogyny of the structure of the story itself.
+Scholars under the camp known as Feminine Critique sought to divorce literary analysis away from abstract, diction-based arguments and instead tailored their criticism to more "grounded" pieces of literature (plot, characters, etc.) and recognize the perceived implicit misogyny of the structure of the story itself.
 Others schools of thought such as gynocriticism—which is considered a 'female' perspective on women's writings—uses a historicist approach to literature by exposing exemplary female scholarship in literature and the ways in which their relation to gender structure relayed in their portrayal of both fiction and reality in their texts.
 Gynocriticism was introduced during the time of second wave feminism.
 Elaine Showalter suggests that feminist critique is an "ideological, righteous, angry, and admonitory search for the sins and errors of the past," and says gynocriticism enlists "the grace of imagination in a disinterested search for the essential difference of women's writing."

-More contemporary scholars attempt to understand the intersecting points of femininity and complicate our common assumptions about gender politics by accessing different categories of identity (race, class, sexual orientation, etc.) The ultimate goal of any of these tools is to uncover and expose underlying patriarchal tensions within novels and interrogate the ways in which our basic literary assumptions about such novels are contingent on female subordination.
-In this way, the accessibility of literature broadens to a far more inclusive and holistic population.
-Moreover, works that historically received little or no attention, given the historical constraints around female authorship in some cultures, are able to be heard in their original form and unabridged.
-This makes a broader collection of literature for all readers insofar as all great works of literature are given exposure without bias towards a gender influenced system.